maxkalavera/mindbuffer/README.md

 ## Realease a new version
-Use `npm version` to increase the version of the project and create a git tag in the local commit.
-Then push the tags using `git push --follow-tags` with the origin repository.
+Use `npm version` to increase the version of the project and create a git tag in the local commit or `git tag "v?.?.?"` to create the tag manually.
+Then push the tags using
+`git push --tags` with the origin repository.

 Example:
 ```
 npm version minor
-git push --follow-tags
+git push --tags
 ```